Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

       ![Screenshot](./results_images/win_70_80_rules_14_lambda_20.png)

 - **Player 2**
+A few tests were conducted training the agent against the Alpha-Beta player and we found that, even if it was trained for 2 epochs, it performs well against the Random player because it was trained with an more expert agent than Random agent.
+In this case our agent played as second player.

    - EPISODES_TRAINING = 2, EPISODES_TRAINING_FITNESS = 5, EPISODES_GAME = 100, NUMBER_OF_RULES = 14, LAMBDA = 10, INITIAL SIGMA = 0.2 , FINAL_SIGMA = 0.02, training against Alpha Beta pruning Player, initial weights small random as the configuration of the final code: